 “We have a thing to do, first.”

-Dario held a hand up for silence, and cast an eye over the bar.
+Tommaso held a hand up for silence, and cast an eye over the bar.
 He called the waitress away from a conversation with a designer-labelled banker type with a pubic perm.
 He ordered coffees for those present, and one more for the timely arrival of leather-coated Jojo Mercurio.
 Bald and yet long-haired; his eyes swam in heroin.
-Taking his work too seriously, Dario decided.
+Taking his work too seriously, Tommaso decided.
 Certainly taking it home with him, anyway.

 He asked Jojo, “It’s set?”